 - Re-think your work habits.
 Are you as efficient as you can be during working hours?
 Are you focused on your goals?
 If necessary, improve the way you work.

-Sign up for our free webinar ‘The 4 secrets to a successful PhD’, in which I will also share more information about my new programme, the PhD Success Lab where you receive detailed mentoring to help you to get both a good life and a PhD degree!
+Sign up for our free webinar for PhD candidates, in which I will also share more information about my new programme, the PhD Success Lab where you receive detailed mentoring to help you to get both a good life and a PhD degree!

 Overworking and losing your personal life is an incremental process that creeps up behind you.
 If you already feel that you are unhappy with your work-life balance, that you have an issue with working too much, or you can’t think about anything but work anymore, take action now!